spacetelescope/jwst/docs/jwst/resample/arguments.rst

     When ``output_wcs`` is a FITS WCS-like GWCS, it is recommended that it be constructed using `~gwcs.fitswcs.FITSImagingWCSTransform` object which
-    allows for proper writing of the WCS parameters to the output model's ``wcsinfo`` which is used to assign FITS WCS keywords to resampled image's header.
+    allows for proper writing of the WCS parameters to the output model's ``wcsinfo`` which is used to assign FITS WCS keywords to the resampled image's header.
 Otherwise FITS WCS keywords will be determined by fitting a linear FITS WCS to the output GWCS, which may not result in correct WCS parameters if ``output_wcs`` contains distortions.